 Alright, so all I need are unpredictable passwords that are unique for every login, right?
 Do I really need this guide to tell me how to do that?

 By design, the better and the more unpredictable a password is, the harder it is to remember.
 Since you need a different unpredictable password for every service you use, that can quickly become a problem.
-Luckily, this entire guide is about the solution.

 Password Managers to the rescue